Guardian Angel

 When I was 13, he died suddenly following a surgery.
 The surgery itself had gone well, so my Aunt Patricia was going to Columbus to visit him in the hospital and it was decided she could take me with her.
 No visitors under the age of 16 were allowed on the floor in those days, so my sisters dressed me up in their clothes and even put a little makeup on me.
 I’m sure I fooled no one, but I felt really grown-up, and privileged to be chosen for the trip.

 We went upstairs with Uncle Paul and the adults all huddled together, rallying around my grandmother.
-Since I was quiet and calm, I was pretty much left to my own devices as everyone waited for word and waited for other out of town family to make the drive.
+Since I was quiet and calm, I was pretty much left to my own devices as everyone waited for word and waited for other out of town family to make the drive to Columbus.
 I wandered up and down the hall, sat for a little and wandered some more, and suddenly a door opened and a bed was rolled out.
-There, surrounded by staff, IV’s running and machines blinking, was my grandfather, being moved to the ICU.
+There, surrounded by staff, IV's running and machines blinking, was my grandfather, being moved to the ICU.
 I recognized his face, but I remember thinking, "Oh, I see: my Grandpa is dead."
 Because it seemed clear to me that he wasn’t there any more.

 Eventually someone decided that in the hospital on a death watch wasn’t the best place for me, so my uncle David took me to his house to stay with my Aunt Sunny and cousin Karen.
-He was just turning to go back to the hospital when the call came that Grandpa had died.
+He brought me in and was just turning to go back to the hospital when the call came that Grandpa had died.
 Everyone started crying… except me.
 I already knew that he was dead, and had mulled it over in the car all the way to Uncle David’s house.
 I knew I wasn’t anyone’s fishing partner, any more.

 It was a big hole in my life, and summers were never the same without the cabin to visit.
 One day when I was 16 or 17 I realized that, while I could describe Grandpa to you, I no longer had, in my mind, an image of him.
 I could say “Probably about 5’9”, salt and pepper hair” but I couldn’t see him, inside me.
 I felt really sad, like he was truly gone at last.
 I felt like I had lost him all over again.